nerdnik/PyCliqueTop_2023/README.md

 # PyCliqueTop_2023
 Python version of MATLAB CliqueTop package by Chad Giusti PNAS 2015.

-Computes Betti curves from similarity matrices.
+Functions to produce Betti curves from similarity matrices.